| SubjectThis article covers how we adapted the Postgres dbmirror replication system to work in a high-performance

 intend to revisit this solution when I have some spare time! (if anyone gets there before me then please get in touch and

-share your experiences!) dbmirrorIt turns out that the standard Postgres distribution includes a perfectly adequate master to multiple slaves
+share your experiences!)dbmirrorIt turns out that the standard Postgres distribution includes a perfectly adequate master to multiple slaves

 replication system - called 'dbmirror'.
 It's in the 'contrib/dbmirror' directory in the source tree.
 It wasn't perfect, but was very simple and worked.
 No messing!
 With a standard Whitebeam installation we carefully followed the dbmirror instructions to configure

 the database.
-The installation modified the database in the following ways: - Added 4 additional tables to store information waiting to be replicated
+The installation modified the database in the following ways: Added 4 additional tables to store information waiting to be replicatedInstalled a trigger function (written in 'C')Applied the trigger function to each of the tables we wanted to replicate (all of them!)

 So far so good.
 On a separate machine we then set up a mirror of the master database using db_dump and